vknabel/EasyInject/README.md

 Check out the generated docs at [vknabel.github.io/EasyInject](https://vknabel.github.io/EasyInject/).

+EasyInject supports Swift 3 and Swift 4 since version 1.1.0.
+Values can only accessed by subscripts in Swift 4, if you are still using Swift 3, keep using `Injector.resolving(for:)`.

 ## Installation
 EasyInject is a Swift only project and supports [Swift Package Manager](https://github.com/apple/swift-package-manager), [Carthage](https://github.com/Carthage/Carthage) and [CocoaPods](https://github.com/CocoaPods/CocoaPods).